Introduction to crane hire or contract lift differences

 The upfront cost for a contract lift is going to be more than a standard crane hire.
 This is quite obvious when you consider that the burden or responsibility is mainly on the crane firm and there is much less risk (both financially and legally) for the customer when they select a contract lift.
 However, this does not necessarily mean that a contract lift is not the cheaper option in the grand scheme of things.

 Unless you employ an Appointed Person to carry out the planning of lifting activities, it is unlikely you are going to be able to even chose a contract lift because you will not have the ability to safely plan the lifting operation.
-If you do not use cranes regularly enough to justify employing an Appointed Person, then it is actually cheaper to choose a contract lift when you consider the costs of employing such a person over the course of a year spread out of the costs of your crane hire activities.
+If you do not use cranes regularly enough to justify employing an Appointed Person, then it is actually cheaper to choose a contract lift when you consider the costs of employing such a person over the course of a year spread out over the costs of your crane hire activities.

 Likewise, if you do not hire in plant regularly you will probably need to pay relatively high costs for Hired in Plant Insurance.
 For crane firms, this is often cheaper because they pay for this on an annual basis and as a fixed cost it is spread out over many jobs (thus benefiting from economies of scale that can be passed onto the customer).
 For customer's hiring in plant for only a few days in the year, the prices can be astronomical - especially considering the value of some types of cranes.
 There are also other insurances to consider such as Goods Under Hook Insurance which insures against loss or damage to goods whilst they are being lifted.